kaage/NetAutomation_materials/Week5-assignments/README.md

 Playbook will place debug outputs to files with timestamps so you can see what happened even playbook has been run for multiple times.

 ## Task 2 - Unit Testing

+In this task I'm going to validate input data for *High Level L3VPN Service Data Model*.

+Test scenarios:
+* 1 Data Model has correct YAML-syntax
+* 2 Data Model has list of *l3vpns* defined
+* 3 Data Model has one or more l3vpns in the list
+* 4 Each l3vpn has either TRUE or FALSE value in the *connection_to_firewall* field
+* 5 Each l3vpn has *unique* real *number* in the *id* field
+* 6 Each l3vpn has *unique* real *ipv4 prefix* in *the* prefix field
+* 7 Each l3vpn has list of *sites* and the list is containing one or more site names
+* 8 Data Model has nothing more defined

+Broken data model for each scenario is below:
+* 1 broken_service-datamodel-l3vpn-hl-1.yml
+* 2 broken_service-datamodel-l3vpn-hl-2.yml
+* 3 broken_service-datamodel-l3vpn-hl-3.yml
+* 4 broken_service-datamodel-l3vpn-hl-4.yml
+* 5 broken_service-datamodel-l3vpn-hl-5.yml
+* 6 broken_service-datamodel-l3vpn-hl-6.yml
+* 7 broken_service-datamodel-l3vpn-hl-7.yml
+* 8 broken_service-datamodel-l3vpn-hl-8.yml

+*validate-service-yaml-syntax.yml* runs yamllint (syntax checking) against each 8 test Data Models above.
+Just first one of them has incorrect YAML-syntax and should fail.